Contact Information: Please email me at firstname.lastname@example.org should you have any questions or concerns.

-*I will be providing a green Take Home Folder for students on the first day.
+*I will be providing a Switlik Elementary School Take Home Folder for students on the first day.
 This folder is to come back and forth with them to school each day.
 Please use this folder to send in important notes and return schoolwork.
 Students are welcome to use a special folder of their choice as long as it is labeled with one side "Keep at Home" and the other side "Bring Back to School."

-*Students will each have his/her own set of supplies (crayons, glue, scissors, etc.) and will not be sharing any items.
+*Students will each have his/her own set of supplies (pencils, crayons, glue, scissors, etc.) and will not be sharing any items.

 Note: Our classroom has air conditioning, but it can get pretty chilly after being in the room for some time.
 I recommend bringing in a sweatshirt each day to have just in case.

-Chromebooks have been provided to each student for use at home and in school for the duration of the 2020-2021 school year.
-Please remember to bring your chromebooks to school each day and charge every night so they are accessible for in person and remote learning.
-Please review chromebooks protocol and expectations below:
+Chromebooks have been provided to each student for use at home and in school for the duration of the 2021-2022 school year.
+Please remember to bring your chromebook to school each day and charge it every night so it is accessible for in person learning experiences.

 If you are having technology issues please fill out this survey: Parent Tech Support Form